PeriVV/OneMoreTest/README.md

 - Execute ```python Coverage.py```

 ## Daikon-based selection
-- Run Daikon on MUT and get Daikon output information
+- Run Daikon on MUT and get Daikon output information.

-- Generate the sorting algorithm base on the output of daikon
+- Generate the sorting algorithm base on the output of daikon.
 <img src='./Fig/Algorithm.jpg' align=center />

 - Select the corresponding sorting algorithm of MUT.